How to Explain Vulva Art in Your Bedroom to Guests or Family

 • "It's my space, and it makes me happy.
 That's what matters."

-Stay calm, stay firm, and don't engage in debate.
+Stay calm, stay firm, don't debate.
 Your home, your rules.

 What If It's a Partner's Family or Friends?

-If you share your space with a partner, it's worth having a conversation beforehand:
+If you share your space with a partner, align beforehand:

-If you want to shift the narrative, here are talking points that help others understand:
+If you want to shift the narrative, use these evidence-backed talking points:

-• "It's about body positivity."
-The art celebrates the female form in non-sexual, empowering ways.
+• "It's body positivity art."
+Celebrates the female form in non-sexual, empowering ways.

-• "It's healing art."
-Many therapists use this art in wellness spaces to support self-acceptance and trauma recovery.
+• "It's used in therapy spaces."
+Therapists and wellness professionals use this art to support self-acceptance and trauma recovery.

 • "It's abstract and tasteful."
-The pieces are elegant, meditative, and designed for calm, intimate spaces.
+Elegant, meditative, designed for calm intimate spaces—not shock value.

 When You Don't Need to Explain at All